JustCunn/fl-code/README.md

 ## IMPORTANT AMMENDMENTS

 We have made ammendments to files due to there being a mistake.
 The files contained a training function that would load the current model after loading a stale model.
 This is incorrect and was not how we trained our models in the main CIFAR-10 and Yahoo Answers tasks.
 However, we did use this when training our 20 client model and we have rectified and retrained.
+It also the code we show in our appendices.
 We apologise for this.
 In addition to retriaining, we trained a buffered Async FL model (fedbuff.py) to compare it to.
 Below are updated figures for the task (all trained with 20 clients).

 ![](0.01_40.png)
 Training with Learning Rate = 0.01 (to reach 40% accuracy)